LesterLyu/The-Look/deliverables/iteration-01.review.md

 #### Decisions that turned out well

-* Communicating and commenting through WeChat group, everyone is participating and we can see the ideas discuessed through chat history
+* Communicating and commenting through WeChat group, everyone is participating and we can see the ideas discussed through chat history
-* Keeping a Track Board to help team members and the team keep track of goals and responsiblities
+* Keeping a Track Board to help team members and the team keep track of goals and responsibilities
 * Face-to-face meetings every week, more efficient than online video meetings

 #### Decisions that did not turn out as well as we hoped

 * Online video meetings in place of face-to-face meetings.
 More convenient but turned out to be much less efficient than face-to-face meetings.
-Also there was some technical problems with noise from microphones.
+Moreover, there were some technical problems with noise from microphones.
-* Planned to have a little meeting every day, but after some discussion we found it unnecessary.
+* Planned to have a little meeting every day, but after some discussion, we found it unnecessary.
 Additional meetings will be held if we encounter important matters that we have to figure out together.
 #### Planned changes

 * We plan to reduce online video meetings and organize more face-to-face meetings (hold physical meetings twice per week at current stage, more meeting after coding starts)